By Corinna Tomrley aka Lezzer Bangs

 You gon’ wake my neighbors, get away from my door

 That was your last shot, you ain’t coming back

 It’s the martini I mean it baby

-I’m not sure what ‘it’s the martini’ means.
-If you know, please tell me.
-But I like it.
+Fyi, the martini refers to the ‘martini shot’, which is the final shot of the day on a film set.
 Let’s look at what else is going on there.
 ‘It’s going down like a denominator’.
 Wonderful.
 Tell me another who would put that word in a song lyric.
 ‘You’re gon’ wake my neighbours get away from my door’.
 We’re there, we’re in the scene.
 That bitch is gone from Mimi’s life.
 She means it, boy.
 Get away from her door or you’ll have us to deal with.
 You would prefer that to Mimi when she’s mad at you, believe us… Especially as she’s been on the tequila all night.
 That’s why there ain’t no donuts.
 No donuts for you, baby, ever, ever again.

 Mimi isn’t afraid to make cultural references in her songs and she does like to call on some brand names to help her out.
 These are some of my top choices.